AutelSDK/MSDK2.5/README.md

 ### Changelog

+### Version V2.5.100

+- **Release Notes**: this version is a backward-compatible release, capable of supporting both 1.7 and 1.8 firmware simultaneously.
+Additionally, it supports the Evo Lite Enterprise, Evo MAX, Evo Alpha, and others.

+### Version V2.5.100_no_webrtc

+Version V2.5.100_no_webrtc is tailored for customers whose apps depend on WebRTC and encounter conflicts with the WebRTC included in version V2.5.100.
+For these users, it is necessary to depend on WebRTC in the app's build.gradle file as follows: implementation rootProject.ext.deps.external.webrtc_sdk.

 ### Version V2.5.8.4_with_webrtc

 - **Release Notes**: Fixed issues where some users encountered errors due to missing WebRTC dependencies.
 Also resolved conflicts arising from existing WebRTC dependencies in applications.